Adam Neumann: 2021 - present

-On 5 March 2021, Forbes listed his net worth at US$750 million, having dropped off the Forbes billionaires list in 2020.
+On April 12, 2020, Forbes listed his net worth at US$750 million, having dropped off the Forbes's billionaires list that year.
+Following WeWork's SPAC merger to become a public company in 2021, Bloomberg Billionaires Index estimated his net worth at $2.3 billion.
+He returned to the Forbes's billionaires list in 2022.
+As of February 2024, his net worth is listed at $2.2 billion.

 As of March 2022, Neumann has shifted focus to property investing in Miami.
 In August, it was announced that Andreessen Horowitz had invested in Neumann's new residential real-estate company, Flow.
-At the time of the announcement, the company said its expected launch was in 2023.
-Marc Andreessen, one of the founders of Andreessen Horowitz, signaled in a memo that Flow may make efforts to create more equity in the housing market by helping renters eventually own the unit they are renting.
-Andreessen has long been outspoken about housing market inequity in the U.S. and his belief in the need to build more housing, but the announcement of his investment in Flow came less than two weeks after it was revealed that he strongly opposed a multifamily housing project in his neighborhood.
+As of 2025, the company manages and rents six properties in Florida and Saudi Arabia.

 In May 2022, Neumann was reported as being behind Flowcarbon, a start-up tokenizing carbon credit trading platform that runs on blockchain.

+In February 2024 Neumann attempted to buy-back WeWork, as his former company attempted to emerge from bankruptcy.
+Three months later the deal was abandoned.

+In May 2024, Neumann acquired Whalebone, a bimonthly lifestyle magazine based in Montauk, New York.
+The magazine was founded in 2010 and following the sale renamed to Flow Trip.

+In October 2024, Neumann announced his launch of Flow, a WeWork rival.

 Investments

+Companies

 In 2018, Neumann became a partner of InterCure, an Israeli cannabis company led by Ehud Barak, former Prime Minister of Israel and invested in EquityBee, a start-up for tech investors, and Selina, a hospitality company.
 In early 2020, Neumann invested US$10 million into multimodal shared mobility company GOTO Global, taking a 33% equity stake in the company.

 Property

 In 2012, Neumann partnered with Ken Horn of Alchemy Properties and Joel Schreiber and purchased for US$68 million the top floors of the Woolworth Building, which they then converted into condominiums.

 As CEO, Neumann on multiple occasions purchased buildings and then leased the space back to WeWork.
 Observers noted this as a potential conflict of interest and one that would not be allowed if WeWork were a public company.
 During his tenure as CEO of WeWork, Neumann also purchased US$90 million worth of residences, including a 60 acre estate in Westchester County, New York, a 6000 ft2 condominium near Gramercy Park, two homes in The Hamptons, and a US$21 million mansion in Corte Madera, California.

-Neumann has begun purchasing apartment buildings and, as of early 2022, owned some 4,000 apartments worth about US$1 billion, primarily located in the American South.
+Neumann launched Flow, a residential real estate startup funded by the venture capital firm Andreessen Horowitz, in August 2022.